A list of frequently asked questions about the Frist

 There are accessible parking spaces in the easternmost Frist Art Museum lot nearest the Estes Federal Building as well as on Ninth Avenue between the Frist Art Museum and the Estes Federal Building.
 Barrier-free entry is available from the gate nearest the Frist Art Museum loading dock (enter across the Turner Courtyard).

 We have a limited number of wheelchairs on site available at no charge.
-They are located at Membership.
+Speak with a Guest Services associate for assistance when you arrive.

 Click here for more information about accessibility at the Frist.